Posts

 Image

-By Kate Feinberg Robins Pilates?
+Photo by Valentina Sotnikova https://unsplash.com/@researchva By Kate Feinberg Robins Pilates?
 Yoga?
 What Is It?
 Sometimes it feels like everywhere we look there's a Pilates or yoga studio.
 Every gym and community center seems to offer Pilates, yoga, or a combined Pilates-yoga class.
 Are they the same?
 Are they different?
 What are they?
 Mind-Body Practice on a Mat Pilates and yoga are both mind-body practices done on a mat.
 As mind-body practices, both Pilates and yoga focus on coordinating breath with movement.
 Because of the focus on mind-body connection, Pilates and yoga are typically done slowly, with careful attention to the details of each movement, position, and breath.
 Both tend to focus on flowing from one movement or pose to the next, with deliberate transitions in between.
 Like many mind-body practices, the principles practiced in the studio (such as harmony, flow, and centering) are intended to be applied holistically in everyday life.
-Typically, yoga exercises and sequences are done on a "sticky mat" or "yoga mat.&
+Typically, yoga exercises and sequ

 How to Deal with a Back Spasm: 5 Home Exercise Tips